Shr1yaK/C_shell/README.md

 ## Overview

-This project is a custom Unix-like shell implemented in **C**, developed as part of a systems programming course.
-The shell replicates core functionalities of standard Unix shells while introducing several custom-built commands.

-It supports command parsing, foreground and background process execution, signal handling, logging, and multiple built-in utilities implemented from scratch.
+This repository contains a custom Unix-style shell implemented in **C**, designed to replicate core behaviors of standard command-line shells.
+The shell provides an interactive environment for executing both built-in and external commands, with support for process management, signal handling, job control, and I/O operations.

+The project focuses on low-level systems programming concepts and closely follows Unix process and signal semantics.

 ---

-## Features
+## Functionality Overview

-- Interactive shell prompt
-- Execution of external commands using `fork`, `exec`, and `wait`
+The shell launches an interactive prompt and continuously waits for user input.
+It parses commands, determines whether they are built-in or external, and executes them accordingly.

+Key capabilities include:
-- Foreground and background process handling
+- Foreground and background process execution
+- Command parsing and argument handling
-- Signal handling for process control
+- Signal handling for interrupts and job control
-- Command logging
-- Modular design with separate source and header files
-- Custom built-in commands implemented as part of the shell
+- Process inspection and management
+- Input/output redirection and piping

 ---

-## Supported Built-in Commands
+## Built-in Commands and Features

+### `hop`
+Changes the current working directory.
+Supports:
+- `.`
+- `..`
-- **hop**
+- `~` (home directory)
-  Navigate directories with support for relative and absolute paths.

-- **reveal**
+- `-` (previous directory)

+---

+### `reveal`
-  Display directory contents with optional flags.
+Lists directory contents with support for:

-- **seek**
-  Search for files and directories recursively.
+- `-a` : show hidden files
+- `-l` : detailed listing

+Output is color-coded for improved readability.

+---

+### `log`
+Maintains a history of recently executed commands.
+Supports:
-- **ping**
+- Viewing command history
-  Send signals to processes using PID.
+- Executing commands from history

-- **proclore**
+- Clearing stored history

+---

+### `proclore`
-  Display detailed information about a given process.
+Displays information about a given process, including:

-- **fg / bg**
+- Process ID
+- Execution status
+- Memory usage
+- Executable path

+---

+### `seek`
+Searches for files or directories with optional filters:
+- `-d` : directories only
+- `-f` : files only
+- `-e` : exact match

+---

+### `activities`
+Lists currently running background processes started by the shell.

+---

+### `iMan`
+Fetches and displays manual pages from an online source.

+---

+### Job Control Commands
+- `fg` : Bring a background process to the foreground
+- `bg` : Resume a stopped process in the background

+---

+## Job Control and Signals

+The shell supports basic job control and signal handling:

+- **Ctrl + C** : Interrupts the currently running foreground process
-  Manage foreground and background jobs.
+- **Ctrl + Z** : Stops the foreground process and moves it to the background

-- **log**
-  Maintain a log of executed commands.

-- **neonate**
-  Monitor newly created processes at fixed intervals.
+- **Ctrl + D** : Exits the shell after cleanup

 ---